symera/TexPortable/README.md

 PDF viewer |[SumatraPDF](http://blog.kowalczyk.info/software/sumatrapdf/)
 Launcher |[TexPortable](setup.md)

 Double-click on the compressed self-extracting file and select a folder in order to extract it.
-The extracted files will probably take about **850 MiB** of space.
+The extracted files will probably take about **1 GiB** of space.
 Please have this in mind if you are going to use it on a USB flash-drive (which is not recommended due to the slow performance).
 I recommend using it with HDDs (or even better SSDs), because of a much faster performance while launching TexPortable and compiling LaTeX documents.

 If you want to dig deeper or would like to know more details about the setup: [here you go](setup.md).